 Template of Fishbone Diagram

-A Fishbone Diagram can be defined as a very simple tool that shall permit quick and effective track of root causes in the pursuit of taking the corrective actions and this is also known as cause and effect diagram or in other words Ishikawa diagram.
-In a Fishbone Diagram template basically, there will be several causes and those shall be grouped into various classes which then shall be used to highlight the causes of the potential issue.
+A Fishbone Diagram can be defined as a straightforward tool that shall permit quick and effective track of root causes in the pursuit of taking the corrective actions, and this is also known as cause and effect diagram or, in other words, Ishikawa diagram.
+In a Fishbone Diagram template, basically, there will be several causes, and those shall be grouped into various classes, which then shall be used to highlight the causes of the potential issue.

 About the Template